 Relational trauma/Attachment Repair

 I received my Bachelors degree in Psychology from the University of Ottawa and a Masters degree in Counselling Psychology from Yorkville University.
+I have also completed a 2-year Somatic Attachment Psychotherapy program.

 I am a Registered Clinical Counsellor (RCC) and am in good standing with the BCACC.
 I am also accredited as a Canadian Certified Counsellor (CCC) and am in good standing with the CCPA.